pnetsiri/TUW_NLP2025/README.md

 ## Preprocessing

 All preprocessing of the text files was done using the Jupyter notebook [code/text_processing.ipynb](code/text_processing.ipynb).
 The NLTK library was used for tokenization and stopword removal, spaCy for lemmatization, and Stanza for exporting the preprocessed texts in the CoNLL-U format.
+The resulting CoNLL-U files can be found in the folder [code/data](code/data/), with a CoNLL-U file for each paper.

 ## Project Repository Structure